2 officers shot, 1 killed, after responding to traffic accident in California

-One police officer was killed and another injured after they were shot while responding to a traffic accident earlier today in California.
+One officer was killed and another injured after a parolee opened fire on them after they responded to a traffic accident earlier today in California, police officials said.

 The officers had responded to the crash where a driver, who police said was driving a stolen car, rear-ended multiple other vehicles in Whittier, California around 8 a.m.